 The city’s main attractions are between Piazza del Campo and the Cathedral, so you’ll likely spend most of your time here!

-How to get to Siena?
+How do I get to Siena?

 The nearest airports are in Pisa and Florence.
 But if you live overseas, you will most likely land in Rome or Milan.
 You can take the train to Florence (from Milan) or the bus (from Rome).